Draconic Wicca 101

 Draconic Wicca is the utilization of the powers of the dragons, alongside the God and the Goddess.
 This branch of Wicca has been growing steadily and isn’t that well known.

-Draconic magic is a more advanced practice and is a practice that needs self-discipline and motivation.
+Draconic magic is for all pagans and is a more advanced practice and is practice that needs self-discipline and motivation.
 Dragons can be strict teachers!

 Introduction to Draconic Wicca